wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 Block blobs are optimized for efficiently uploading large amounts of data.
 These are perfect for storing large video files that don’t change often.
 ### Azure Files
 File Storage (Max size 100TB).
 You can use Azure File Storage as a drive from which to share files.
-Its uses the Server Message Block (SMB) protocol, which means that you can use it with Windows and Linux, and you can access it from the cloud or from on-premises systems.
+It uses the Server Message Block (SMB) protocol, which means that you can use it with Windows and Linux, and you can access it from the cloud or from on-premises systems.
 Like the other Azure Storage types, File Storage is scalable and inexpensive.
 Managed file shares for cloud or on-premises deployments.
 ### Azure Queues
 •	Maximum queue size 500 TB
 •	Maximum message size 64 KB